Tuesday, February 16, 2010

 For a while, exploring a new neighborhood provided sufficient outlet for the boys' need for adventure, particularly after they realized that they could tell me they were going to a perfectly acceptable park where, unknown to me, a slight depression under the fence allowed them access to the siding of a railroad in active use.

-de: I've written a middle grade novel in which the young protagonists engage in a few of the hair-raising escapades I've since learned the boys somehow miraculously survived...Editors, envisioning I suppose, hundreds of letter from horrified mothers, have told me that such activities are far too dangerous for suggestible young readers.
+(Just an aside: I've written a middle grade novel in which the young protagonists engage in a few of the hair-raising escapades I've since learned the boys somehow miraculously survived...Editors, envisioning I suppose, hundreds of letter from horrified mothers, have told me that such activities are far too dangerous for suggestible young readers.
 What I feel is that it's hard to suggest something dangerous and exciting that boys haven't already thought of.)

 What drove this need to explore, to test limits, to court danger?
 Were my sons so very unusual?
 I worried about this for years until through a series of freakish occurrences, two more boys joined our family.
 They were brothers, one twelve at the time, the other fourteen - ages that fit nicely into the middle of the boys.
 It was only a matter of months until, as a foster mother, I realized it wasn't a lack of parenting skills on my part that made my sons bundles of curiosity and adrenalin.
 It had something to do with the drive that long ago had propelled one particular sperm to beat the others in the race to the egg.

-as this to do with boys and islands?
+So what has this to do with boys and islands?
 In Kyle's Island, I have tried to show that boys need an unexplored place beckoning to them.
 For Kyle, if he can explore the island, he can satisfy his need to find a place not already known, defined, and reduced by grown-ups.
 The nondescript island in the middle of a small lake in Michigan is Kyle's Bali Hai, his Shangri- La, his Ultima Thule.

 This restlessness of boys, this drive to explore, to master - I've seen my sons wrestle with it.
 I've watched some inner-city boys turn sullen and hopeless because they could see no island on their own horizon.
 My heart aches for them and for the boys whose only outlet for their restlessness consists of overcoming obstacles to attaining a higher level on a video game.